-Fellows will be expected to have at least two hours per week in formal learning activities relevant to their professional and training goals.
-There are several activities that are mandatory within the Department of Psychology where fellows are active and valued participants.
-Fellows can chose the remainder of activities based on their interest areas and training needs.
+Fellows will be expected to have at least 8 hours per month of formal learning activities relevant to their professional and training goals.
+Fellows are required to participate in the Department of Psychology didactics listed below.
+Fellows are welcome to supplement the 8 required hours of Psychology didactics with other medical school learning opportunities based on their interest areas and training needs.

 - Psychiatry Grand Rounds (weekly)

 - Developmental & Behavioral Pediatrics Focus Group (1 hr/month)

 - Pediatric Grand Rounds (weekly)